aweeks3/SISRIS/README.md

 * 12:00 pm: Adjourn

 ## Workshop Materials
-1. Link to editable Google Sheet containing some names of historical botanical collectors in the US from underrepresented groups who have digitized specimens posted to GBIF & Bionomia, elibible for disambiguation during the workshop.
+1. Link to editable Google Sheet containing some names of historical botanical collectors in the US from underrepresented groups who have digitized specimens posted to GBIF & Bionomia, eligible for disambiguation during the workshop.
 Note: this list is not exhaustive.
 2. PDF of how-to directions that reiterate workshop workflow [historical attribution, claiming ones specimens, reporting institutional metrics, importing unique collector ID's back into your institutions DB].

 # Invited Symposia